 - 7.1 Since verbal agreements can be construed as contracts under Scots Law, SOSE staff should consult with the Procurement team before any general discussions take place with suppliers. - 7.2 All contracts will be governed by our standard SOSE' Terms and Conditions of Contract.
 SOSE staff must not sign any documentation which contains a supplier's terms and conditions.
 More complex purchasing requirements (such as works or FM contracts) will require more detailed terms and conditions but they should be consistent with the standard terms and conditions.
-If in any doubt please contact the Procurement Team. - 7.3 The length of a contract should be appropriate to the procurement strategy decided for each category of procurement e.g. building long term strategic relationships may require terms of 7 years plus, whereas easily switched commodity markets may provide better value for money with 1 year terms. - 7.4 The only limits on this flexibility are:

-- framework contracts issued by central buying agencies which are limited to a maximum 4-year term by EU Regulations; - contracts issued where the tender used the "Negotiated procedures" which are limited to a maximum 3-year term by EU Regulations.
+If in any doubt please contact the Procurement Team. - 7.3 The length of a contract should be appropriate to the procurement strategy decided for each category of procurement e.g. building long term strategic relationships may require terms of 7 years plus, whereas easily switched commodity markets may provide better value for money with 1-year terms. - 7.4 The only limits on this flexibility are: - Framework contracts issued by central buying agencies which are limited to a maximum term - Contracts issued where the tender used the "Negotiated procedures" which are limited to a maximum 3-year term by Regulation